Home

 Planting Times - Chit seeds in early April.
 Sow indoors mid April; transplant late May or early June.

-• Positive affects: bean, corn, mint, nasturtium, radish
+• Positive effects: bean, corn, mint, nasturtium, radish

 Watering - Require regular watering.